Shawn-Nichol/AndroidKotlinGuide/Test/README.md

 `@Before`: This method runs before each test. </br>
 `@BeforeClass`: Theis method will be executed only once before all the tests are executed. </br>

+## Test Runner
+A test runner is a JUnit componet that runs tests.
+Without a test runner, your tess would not run.
+There's a default test runner provided by  JUnit that youget automatically. @RunWith waps out that default test runner.
+The AndroidJunit4 test runner allows for android X test to run your test differently depending on whether they are insturmented or locat test.